kenjeekoh/Ecommerce-SQL-Churn-Prediction/README.md

 **Confusion Matrix:**

 Perfect model performance on test set
-(✔️ indicates class balance and strong signal in data):
+Model achieved perfect performance on the test set, suggesting strong signal in the features — though this may also indicate potential overfitting due to data simplicity or class separation.

 ```
 Predicted